 Hire an experienced tutor

 There are many tutoring options including private tutors, tutoring centers, educational therapists, and formalized programs.
 Ask for recommendations and do your homework to find a tutor who has specific knowledge and experience in working with children who have reading or learning disabilities.
-See our article on how to choose a tutor for more information.

 8. Support your child at home

 Provide academic support

 Learning is hard work, especially when a child struggles with reading.
 Although you don't want to put extra academic pressure on your child, there are some effective things you can do to help him or her overcome or cope with reading difficulties.
 See "Target the Problem" for suggestions.

 Probably the most important thing you can do as a parent is to let your child know how much you value him or her as a unique and special person!
 Self-esteem often takes a hit when children struggle with reading or school.